The Configuration Sidebar

 Input Plate Types

 One of the things you may want to specify is a global input plate type.
-To specify the input plate type globally for all of your elements in your workflow, click the "add new item" button under "inputPlateTypes"
+You can specify the input plate type globally for all of your elements in your workflow in the configuration tab.
+Doing so will allow you to select one of the plates from the Plate Library.
+Be sure to specify the riser type needed for this plate if your automation device requires it.

 Output plate types